 Peacebuilding support

-In 2022, the Secretary-General’s Peacebuilding Fund approved a record $231 million to support peacebuilding projects in 37 countries.
-More than a third of these funds supported women and youth empowerment.
+In 2022, the Peacebuilding Fund approved a record $231 million to support peacebuilding projects in 37 countries.
+More than a third of these funds supported women’s and youth empowerment.
 Other priorities included regional, cross-border and transition support in over 30 conflict-affected and fragile settings.
-We joined up with regional organizations on such plans, including with the League of Arab States.
+We partnered with regional organizations, including the League of Arab States, on the projects.
 Recognizing that peacebuilding remains underfunded, the General Assembly adopted a resolution to improve financing for peacebuilding in the future.

-The Peacebuilding Commission broadened its geographic scope and inclusion.
-The Commission now supports 14 countries and regions, and for the first time, it discussed priorities in Central Asia, South Sudan, and Timor-Leste.
-Nearly 30 civil society representatives attended commission meetings – a new record.
+The Peacebuilding Commission broadened its geographical scope and inclusion.
+The Commission now supports 14 countries and regions, and for the first time, it discussed priorities in South Sudan, Timor-Leste and Central Asia.
+Nearly 30 civil society representatives attended Commission meetings – a new record.

 Electoral assistance

-We worked with Member States across the world to help deliver credible and peaceful elections.
-Our technical assistance and preventive diplomacy not only supported election processes but also helped address challenges around the acceptance of results, disinformation and hate speech, and women’s participation.
+We worked with Member States around the world to help to deliver credible and peaceful elections.
+Our technical assistance and preventive diplomacy not only supported election processes but also helped to address challenges concerning the acceptance of results, disinformation and hate speech, and women’s participation.

 To foster youth participation in elections, we collaborated with United Nations agencies to create the first Arab Network for Youth in Elections.
-Together with regional organizations, we exchanged lessons learned, promoted South-South cooperation, and built capacity.
-Our partners included the League of Arab States, the Organization of Islamic Cooperation, the Southern African Development Community, and the International Conference on the Great Lakes Region.
+Together with regional organizations, we exchanged lessons learned, promoted South-South cooperation and built capacity.
+Our partners included the League of Arab States, the Organization of Islamic Cooperation, the Southern African Development Community and the International Conference on the Great Lakes Region.

 Rule of law and security institutions

 Our support for police and rule of law institutions remained central to our peace and security work.
-Over 10,000 United Nations police officers in 19 missions helped strengthen national policing capacities, including through the greater use of data analytics, foresight, and behavioural science for meaningful results.
+Over 10,000 United Nations police officers in 19 missions helped to strengthen national policing capacities, including through greater use of data analytics, foresight and behavioural science for meaningful results.

 We supported national justice institutions in prosecuting crimes against civilians.
-This resulted in the first convictions by the Special Criminal Court in the Central African Republic and an increase in high-profile cases in the Democratic Republic of the Congo, Mali, and South Sudan.
+This resulted in the first convictions by the Special Criminal Court in the Central African Republic and an increase in high-profile cases in the Democratic Republic of the Congo, Mali and South Sudan.
 We also supported national corrections institutions in reinforcing the security and rehabilitation of high-risk detainees.

-Our revised standards for disarmament, demobilization and reintegration of armed groups help reduce risks.
+Our revised standards for the disarmament, demobilization and reintegration of armed groups help to reduce risks.
 In the Central African Republic, we supported community violence reduction initiatives, which focused on the needs of at-risk youth.
 We also assisted national authorities with the safe storage and management of small arms and light weapons.

-We assisted in national security sector reform, including in the Central African Republic, Democratic Republic of the Congo, Iraq, Lesotho, Libya, Mali, Somalia, South Sudan, Sudan, and Yemen.
+We assisted in national security sector reform, including in the Central African Republic, the Democratic Republic of the Congo, Iraq, Lesotho, Libya, Mali, Somalia, South Sudan, the Sudan and Yemen.
 With our mine action services, including the removal of explosive ordnance, we made life safer for millions of people across 29 countries and territories.

-Security Council Affairs
+Security Council affairs

 We continued to assist the Security Council in carrying out its critical responsibilities.
 In 2022, we supported the Security Council in organizing 292 meetings and 127 consultations.
 These deliberations resulted in 54 resolutions and 7 presidential statements on international peace and security.
-We also supported Council committees and working groups, which met 125 times, both in-person and virtually.
+We also supported Council committees and working groups, which met 125 times, both in person and virtually.

-Children and armed conflict, violence against children, conflict-related sexual violence, and the prevention of genocide
+Children and armed conflict, violence against children, conflict-related sexual violence and the prevention of genocide